hjhuney/Instacart/README.md

 In this case, we find that bananas (regular and organic), organic strawberries, organic avocadoes, and organic baby spinach are most frequently purchased with honeycrisp apples.

-In another example, we find the items most frequently purchased with "Organic Turkey Burgers".
-The top 5 items includes bananas, strawberries, and hass avocados.

 The upside to this method is that we will always get frequently purchased items that pair well with the item the customer purchased.
 We're unlikely to get very off the wall recommendations using this system.

-The downside is that we will likely always be giving our customers similar recommendations.
+The downside is that we will likely always be giving our customers similar and popular recommendations.
 For instance, note that the honeycrisp apples and organic turkey burgers both generated similar recommednations for bananas and strawberries.

-We could find ways to negate this issue.
-For instance, we could randomize the top 30 items.
-Or we could compare the items purchased versus an "average market basket."
-For instance, if bananas are purchased in 15% of baskets, but only 11% of customers who order oganic turkey burgers order them, we would not want to recommend them.
-However, if zucchni is purchased by 8% of customer who order the turkey burgers, but only 3% of our general population, this might be a good recommendation since a much higher than average percentage of customers who order turkey burgers also order zucchini.
+### Item-Based: Purchase Ratio over Average Customer

-In the case of the organic turkey burgers, we find that customers were 4 times more likely to purchase baby carrots than the average customer and 3 times more likely to purchase hummus, organic red bell peppers, and boneless skinless chicken breasts.
+Simply recommending the top purchased items has more downsides in all likelihood.
+However, we can modify this approach by doing what we did above: looking at which items are more likely to be purchased given that a customer purchased one item.
+In the case of the organic turkey burgers, we found that customers were 4 times more likely to purchase baby carrots than the average customer and 3 times more likely to purchase hummus, organic red bell peppers, and boneless skinless chicken breasts.
+These might make good recommendations.

+The benefit of this method is that we have strong evidence that customers that purchase these items are more likely to be interested in these addtional items.
+However, we may have to modify our formula somewhat to insure that we're not getting too obscure items or alternatively, too popular items.
+Overall, however, this methodology seems like it could make the beginnings of a good recommendation algorithm.

 ### Item-Based Collaborative Filtering

-Another methodology would be to examine all the orders in a training set, create a sparse matrix with all products and orders (0=not purchased, 1=purchased) and find cosine similarity between all the products.
+Another methodology would be to examine all the orders in a training set, create a sparse matrix with all products and orders (0=not purchased, 1=purchased), and find cosine similarity between all the products.
 From this, we'll find the most similar items.
 Cosine similarity would be the most obvious way to measure this, however, we could also use Jaccard similarity.

 As an example, I developed a simple algorithm for cosine similiarity.
 I tested a few products; the first of which was chocolate sandwich cookies.
 The algorithm's top recommendations included some very close matches, such as "peanut butter cookies", "Ritz crackers", and "rice sea salt & pepper snacks".
 However, some recommendations were more questionable such as "Cara Cara Oranges" and "coleslaw".